|Nutritional Guidelines (per serving)|

 |Servings: 1 sandwich (serves 1)|

 |Amount per serving|

 |Dietary Fiber 18g||64%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Whatever the reason may be, we all can agree that this sandwich is pretty perfect when in its original format but I think I've found two more added ingredients that can make this dish even more amazing.
-Try adding my fragrant lemon and basil aioli along with a fried egg and let me know what you think.
+Whatever the reason may be, we all can agree that this sandwich is pretty perfect when in its original format but I think I've found a few more added ingredients that can make this dish even more amazing.

 Begin by assembling the aioli.
-Whip together mayonnaise, basil, lemon juice, and garlic clove and set aside.
+Whip together mayonnaise, basil, lemon juice, and garlic clove.
+Set aside.

 In a cast iron skillet, fry the bacon over medium heat, flipping occasionally, until desired crispiness has been achieved.

 Remove bacon from pan and fry the egg, sunny side up in the bacon grease.